Seal workers

 AllowRegenSectorKey = true

-If you want to fully delegate any of these operations to workers, set them to false
+If you wish to fully delegate any of these operations to workers, set them to false.

 Launching Lotus workers